-- Athletic training students must be supervised at all times; the clinical instructor/approved clinical instructor must be able to intervene on behalf of the student and/or patient at all times. - Athletic training students may perform athletic training skills only with direct supervision. - Athletic training students cannot be required to perform any skills unsupervised. - If unsupervised experiences are available for students, students are not permitted to perform athletic training skills during those unsupervised experiences.
+- Athletic training students must be supervised at all times; the preceptor must be able to intervene on behalf of the student and/or patient at all times. - Athletic training students may perform athletic training skills only with direct supervision. - Athletic training students cannot be required to perform any skills unsupervised. - If unsupervised experiences are available for students, students are not permitted to perform athletic training skills during those unsupervised experiences. - Definitions:

-• Definitions: